S-Subramanian-44/HR-Analytics-Project/README.md

 # HR-Analytics-Project

-This repository provides tools and resources for analyzing HR data & Unlocking Insights from Data, enabling better decision-making and talent management.
+This repository provides tools and resources for analyzing HR metrics & Unlocking Insights from Data, enabling better decision-making and talent management.

-What you'll find:
+## What you get:

-Excel data: Comprehensive employee information for analysis.
+- **Excel data**: Comprehensive employee information for analysis.
-Python scripts: Perform data analysis tasks like classification, correlation, and clustering.
+- **Python scripts**: Perform classification, correlation, clustering & more.
-Power BI dashboard: Interactive visualizations of key HR metrics.
+- **Power BI dashboard**: Interactive visualizations of key HR metrics.
-Project report: Summarizes findings, insights, and recommendations.
+- **Project report**: Findings, insights, & recommendations.

-Get started:
+## Get started:

-Explore the data: Open the Excel file to understand the information it contains.
+- **Explore the data**: Open the Excel file to understand the information.
-Analyze the data: Use the Python scripts for various data analysis tasks.
-You may need to install specific libraries.
+- **Analyze the data**: Use Python scripts for analysis (libraries listed).
-Visualize the results: Open the PBIX file to explore the interactive Power BI dashboard and see key HR metrics come to life.
+- **Visualize results**: Open the PBIX file for interactive dashboards.
-Gain insights: Read the project report for a comprehensive overview of the findings, insights, and recommendations.
+- **Gain insights**: Read the report for findings & recommendations.

-Requirements:
+## Requirements:

-Python (libraries listed in Python files)
+- Python
-Power BI Desktop
+-Power BI Desktop

-How to use:
+## How to use:

-Clone or download the repository.
+- Clone/download the repository.
-Navigate through the files.
+- Navigate through the files.
-Follow the "Getting Started" steps to analyze data and view results.
+- Follow the "Get started" steps to analyze data & view results.

-Unlock the potential of your HR data today!
+## **Unlock the potential of your HR metrics today!**